chandanym1999/DLithe-internship/README.md

         13.diagnosis -

                      a) IUGR - It stands for intra uterine growth retardation.
 It refers to a condition in which an unborn baby is smaller than it should be because it is not                                  growing at a normal rate inside the womb.
+First 50 entries in dataset denotes IUGR i.e fron id 1 to 50.
+The main parameter to identify this                                      malnutrition is the birth weight, which will be below 2.5.

                      b)MERASMUS - It is a form of malnutrition.
 It happens when the intake of nutrients and energy is too low for a person’s needs.
 It leads to wasting, or                                         the loss of body fat and muscle.
 A child with marasmus may not grow as children usually do.
+Next 50 entries denotes MERASMUS i.e from id 51 to                                   100.
+The parameter to identify this malnutrition will be

                      c)KWASHIORKOR - It is a malnutrition produced by a severely inadequate amount of protein in the diet.